ydahal1/ydahal1/jokes.md

-We all know where the Big Apple is but does anyone know where the Minneapolis?
+I used to be addicted to soap, but I'm clean now.

 [
-Fri Oct 10 00:26:50 UTC 2025
+Sat Oct 11 00:25:23 UTC 2025
  ]